-Starts with a regular review, and after that examines Leto as the most tragic character of the series & the conceptual knot, also examines the nature of the supposed cautionary tale Herbert meant to write, the introduction of non-mechanical world building in the series, contrasting with its central theme of the absence of free will, the mechanics of no-room shielded prescience, the Golden Path, change & creativity, and a critical look at various inconsistencies in that novel.
+Starts with a regular review, and after that examines Leto as the most tragic character of the series & the conceptual knot.
+Also examines the nature of the supposed cautionary tale Herbert meant to write and the introduction of non-mechanical world building in the series, contrasting with its central theme of the absence of free will.
+Other topics are the mechanics of no-room shielded prescience, the Golden Path, change & creativity, and it takes a critical look at various inconsistencies in the novel.
 Over 8,700 words in total.

 Yoon Ha Lee